-Though this one has low compression ratio than most video formats, it is the most common image animation format.
+Though this one has a low compression ratio than most video formats, it is the most common image animation format.

 Cons: Limited to the 8-bit palette (256 colors), not suitable for photographic images or dithering.

-Application: Graphics that require few colors, example simplistic diagrams, logos, and animations that have large portions of a single color.
+Application: Graphics that require few colors, for example simplistic diagrams, logos, and animations that have large portions of a single color.